napari/napari/docs/explanations/rendering.md

 | 10Hz      | 100          | Bad             |
 | 5Hz       | 200          | Unusable        |

-Aside from the average framerate if napari renders even a single frame slowly or has a pattern of slow and fast frames is can be annoying.
-People use the term [janky](http://jankfree.org/) to describe applications that have framerate irregularity.
+Even if the average rate is fast, applications are called [janky](http://jankfree.org/) if their framerate jumps around.
+Even one slow frame can be annoying to the user.
 We want napari's average framerate to be high but we also want a consistent framerate.

 # Array-like Interface

-Napari renders data out of an "array-like" interface.
-This means napari accepts any object that can take `numpy`'s slicing syntax.
-This is a powerful abstraction because almost anything could present this type of interface, but the flexibility creates a huge challenge for napari since it needs to work with basically any source of data.
+Napari renders data out of an "array-like" interface, it can use any object that supports `numpy`'s slicing syntax.
+This is a powerful abstraction, but the flexibility creates a huge challenge for napari.
+Many graphics applications have specific and customized data formats, but napari needs to work with basically any source of data.

 With **Dask** or custom code it's possible an array access will result in disk or network IO.
 It's even possible the data does not exist at all and it will be